razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Fix: `Input.tsx` now correctly uses `React.forwardRef` to allow `react-hook-form` to register inputs.
 Rationale: This was the root cause of the 'amount' field submitting as 0 and other potential input issues.
 - (2025-05-25): Clean-up: Removed diagnostic `console.log` from `onFormSubmit` in `ExpenseForm.tsx`.
 - (2025-05-25): Feature: Added month separation dividers to `DailyGroupedExpenseList.tsx`.
 Rationale: Improves readability and organization of the expense list by visually separating expenses by month.
+- (2025-05-25): Feature: Added PWA installation section to `SettingsPage.tsx` with navigation to `/settings/installation`.
+Rationale: Provides users with instructions on how to install the PWA for a native app-like experience.
 - [x] Added daily total expense to `DailyGroupedExpenseList.tsx` (2025-05-25)

 ## 6. Next Steps